Marker Logo

 Industry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1873.

 Location.
 29° 25.294′ N, 98° 29.366′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in La Villita.
-Marker can be reached from King Philip Alley south of Villita Street, on the right when traveling south.
+It can be reached from King Philip Alley south of Villita Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Weaving Building And Kiln (here, next to this marker); Hessler House (a few steps from this marker); Bolivar Hall (a few steps from this marker); Caxias House (a few steps from this marker); a different marker also named Hessler House (a few steps from this marker); San Martin House (a few steps from this marker); Herrera House (a few steps from this marker); Benito Juarez (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Weaving Building And Kiln (here, next to this marker); Hessler House (a few steps from this marker); Bolivar Hall (a few steps from this marker); Caxias House (a few steps from this marker); a different marker also named Hessler House (a few steps from this marker); San Martin House (a few steps from this marker); Herrera House (a few steps from this marker); Benito Juarez (within shouting distance of this marker).
 Touch for a list and map of all markers in San Antonio.

 Tejada House Marker image.
 Click for full size.

-Photographed By Bernard Fisher, May 2, 2015
+Photographed by Bernard Fisher, May 2, 2015

 2. Tejada House Marker